Transform Your Workplace

 - Delmarva Disability Employment Awareness Month/October – Media campaign targeting the business community that focuses on Ability vs disability.
 Since 1998.

-The Eastern Shore BLN evolved from the Lower Shore BLN which was founded in 1998 in Salisbury, MD under the leadership of Harvard Custom Manufacturing, Inc.’s CEO Ed Urban, Paul Rendine, Rendine Financial Services, former Executive Director of Lower Shore Enterprises, Jack Smith, and Harvey Davis, regional manager for the Division of Rehabilitation Services.
+Before it was the ESBLN, we evolved from the Lower Shore BLN which was founded in 1998 in Salisbury, MD under the leadership of Harvard Custom Manufacturing, Inc.’s CEO Ed Urban, Paul Rendine, Rendine Financial Services, former Executive Director of Lower Shore Enterprises, Jack Smith, and Harvey Davis, regional manager for the Division of Rehabilitation Services.
 The LSBLN became a forum for business executives who appreciated the value and effectiveness of workers with disabilities.
 An award winning, innovative online database was developed to promote the ability of workers with disabilities rather than their disabilities.

 During the fall of 2001 the LSBLN expanded to include all the counties on the Delmarva Peninsula and changed its name to Eastern Shore Business Leadership Network.
-The ESBLN is currently an arm of the Salisbury Area Chamber of Commerce.

 For his work, Jack Smith received the Salisbury Area Chamber of Commerce’s 2004 Chamber Award.
 Jack Smith retired at the end of 2004 and is succeeded by Jaqueline (Jackie) Gast, the current director.
 Jaqueline Gast comes to the chamber with a background in business in both for- profit and not-for-profit businesses.
 She has a BA in Business Management and a Masters of Business Administration.
 The ESBLN’s many accomplishments and activities continue to promote abilities of job candidates with disabilities though its business, government and supported employment networks.